Understanding the Pet Food Industry & who regulates it

 According the their site they have three main goals:

 The U.S Food and Drug Administration (FDA) and U.S Department of Agriculture (USDA) regulate the safety of pet foods.
 The FDA is the ultimate regulating authority regarding that.
 The FDA monitors food branding, ingredient safety and within the FDA the Center for Veterinary Medicine (CVM) monitors health claims.

 Only the FDA has the authority to recall pet foods.
 It is important to note (for later posts) that the FDA makes no distinction between raw and cooked pet foods and that they only test raw foods for contamination.

 Alternative healing articles and any other advice featured in this blog do not claim to replace any conventional veterinary treatment.
 This is an educational blog for Beagle owners to read about alternative options that we as Beagle owners have tried ourselves and seen positive outcomes.
 We do not post anything we have not experienced positively and will never endorse anything in which we do not believe through positive experience.

-Kinesiology does not diagnose, cure or prescribe, as these activities are the prerogative of veterinarians.
+Kinesiology and other healing modalities do not diagnose, cure or prescribe, as these activities are the prerogative of veterinarians.
 Kinesiology may provide a different, energy-based approach to allergy support, and potentially allow for a reduction in the use of corticosteroids.
 As a kinesiologist, I believe that allergies, just like other ailments, may have an emotional and/or mental aspect which is worth addressing.
 As such, this modality represents a valid complementary therapy to veterinary care.